hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 ##### Using Wifi

 Nothing more needs to be done here.
 The above steps have already setup the DHCP and DNS server for wifi.
+At this point, you can ssh directly into the access node, or into any of the other nodes.
+However, internet connection won't work on any node other than access node.

 ##### Using USB to ethernet dongle